Keith Cirkel Software Cyber Shepherd

 Instead of using AWS's cloud services (or one of the other competing cloud services), and instead of wedding myself to a framework like Cloudflare Workers or Next.js, my new projects all start out by provisioning a VPS.
 Before the days of AWS I used to provision a lot of VPSs (vee-pee-ess-es? vee-pee-ess-eye?), and even back then it was incredibly cheap to buy these, but now they're so steeply commoditised you can pick up a VPS for less than €5/$5/£4/mo these days.
 I use Hetnzer (not an endorsement) but you could try Hostwinds or Bluehost or Inmotion or Hostinger or any other provider and it'll likely be on the order of 1/10th the price of an EC2 instance.
 When you pick a provider, just ensure you can export your server as an image that you can then take to another provider if you like.
 The nice thing about administering a VPS is that there's little to no vendor lock-in.

 I use Ubuntu Server as my distro of choice.
 While Ubuntu is reasonably secure out of the box, there's a few things I do to lock it down a little further.
 The downside to a VPS is it does take some administering, but it's not much.
-Here's a run-down of the commands I'll run to set up a VPS:
+Here's what gets installed and configured, all of which is either built-in or a single apt install away:

 First step, updating and installing packages